zebateira/around-me/README.md

 AroundMe
 ========

-An Android App to show events on your city, based on location, genre, etc.
+Rails server suport for AroundMe clients that show events on your city, based on location, genre, etc.